MicrosoftDocs/winui-api/microsoft.ui.input/inputdesktopresourcecursor_createfrommodule_2138980061.md

 ## -description

-Creates an [InputDesktopResourceCursor](inputdesktopresourcecursor.md) instance using the specified resource and the module from which to load the resource.
+Creates an [InputDesktopResourceCursor](inputdesktopresourcecursor.md) instance using the specified resource ID and the module from which to load the resource.

 ## -parameters